YakubSinan/dfsp-modelling/README.md

 **WIDE detection → ResNet18 classification → ResNet50 CLOSE localization**

+The three models are already integrated into the inference pipeline.

+No manual model integration is required.
+The pipeline automatically connects the WIDE detection model, the ResNet18 lesion classifier, and the ResNet50 CLOSE localization model in the correct order.

 This repository contains the trained model weights and the inference code required to run the complete pipeline on an input image.
+The models are separate trained components, but they are used together as a single end-to-end inference pipeline.

 ---